iredmail/docs/en_US/installation/0-pro.md

 __iRedMail Pro__ is a web-based, on-premises iRedMail server installer and management admin panel.

-With iRedMail Pro, it's easy to deploy (or re-deploy) and keep the iRedMail server up to date.
+With iRedMail Pro, it's easy to deploy (and re-deploy) and keep the server up to date with just few clicks, you can also manage or tune (mail service related) server settings on web UI.

-We encourage all users to deploy new iRedMail servers with this platform and keep the servers up to date.
+We encourage all users to deploy new iRedMail servers with iRedMail Pro and keep the servers up to date.

 If you prefer classic downloadable iRedMail installer, you can find the